durkdotdev/configs/packages/configs/README.md

 # @durkdotdev/configs

-Configuration files for developing with ESLint, Prettier, and TypeScript.
+Configuration files for developing with ESLint, lint-staged, Prettier, and TypeScript.

 ## Installation